 The Application Programming Interface, to put it simply, is a specific bridge between the data source and the application/panel that they want to use.

-Sotrender is connected with Facebook, Instagram, Twitter and YouTube through their respective API’s.
-Using this, we are able to retrieve a specific information then process it and display it in a new form.
+Sotrender is connected with Facebook, Instagram, Twitter, and YouTube through their respective APIs.
+Using this, we are able to retrieve specific information then process it and display it in a new form.

 We also have our own API at Sotrender which is possible to subscribe to for companies to use the information we provide in Sotrender for their own purposes and further analysis.

 This is for controlling the access to your Page information.
-When using Sotrender, it is particularly important because it allows the application to provide you with detailed information about the managed page (and also makes the process much more accurate and faster).
-Authorization allows for “insights” such as reach, demography, negative feedback or sources of likes can be viewed directly on our platform.
+It is particularly important because it allows the application to provide you with detailed information about the managed Page (and also makes the process much more accurate and faster).
+Authorization allows for “insights” such as reach, demography, negative feedback, or sources of likes that can be viewed directly on our platform.

 This is one of the charts in the Sotrender app which allows you to compare your profiles with tens of thousands of profiles in our database – not just those added to your account.

 The User Interest Graph is a monthly ranking (i.e. you can check the values for full months only).

 This is the process of comparing one company, product, brand, or operating strategy with others to find better and more effective solutions.
 This analysis can be done against both direct competitors or other local companies as well as market leaders or more general standards for example.